Tag Archives: Thriller

 This is a phenomenal scene as the excitement and tension continue to build.

-The conclusion of the film and the final scene is cynical and also leaves the audience perplexed and unsure of what has transpired.
+The film’s conclusion and final scene are cynical and leave the audience perplexed and unsure of what has transpired.

-The French Connection is open to good discussion and even interpretation, a novel aspect of the action film.
+The French Connection is open to reasonable discussion and even interpretation, a novel aspect of the action film.

 Providing a tremendous glimpse into 1970s Manhattan and Brooklyn, The French Connection is an exciting film that oozes with thrills, car chases, and a good story.